totallynotharry/SpiderWeb/README.md

 # SpiderWeb
-a cool website amker with no coding experience needed, all you need is an internet connection and notepad.
+a cool website maker with no coding experience needed, all you need is an internet connection and notepad.